lambrospetrou/oxford-msc/plain-text/ch-dist-sys-exec.md

 # a single line will contain all the attribute names of the combined result
 # which will give each attribute a GLOBAL ID (their position in the line)
 # which is used internally to map the attributes from local representations.
-# the attributes as would specified in a global f-tree
-# A,B,C,D,E,F
 date,locn,ksnid,inventoryunits,salenbr,datesales,locn_3,loyalty,ksnid_3,regprice,units,locn_1,ksnid_1,mrkdnbegdt,mrkdnenddt,mrkdnamt,idpro,atvstadt,atvenddt,atvsts,ksnid_2,locn_2,__g_root_

 # the hashed columns should be specified now starting from 0 to N using the